havardw/mook/README.md

 ## Configuration
 Configuration for database (Azure SQL), file storage and OAuth need to be set for each instance.
-See [Quarkus config documentation](https://quarkus.io/guides/config-reference) for alternatives.
+See [Quarkus config documentation](https://quarkus.io/guides/config-reference) for alternatives on how to set configuration.
 * Database property `quarkus.datasource.jdbc.url` need to be set, with `quarkus.datasource.username` and `quarkus.datasource.password`
-* Path to image storage must be set in `mook.image.path`
+* Path to image storage must be configured, _either_ a file path for `mook.image.path` _or_ an Azure Blob Storage connect string in `azure.blob.connect`
 * Google client ID and callback URL must be set in `google.clientId` and `google.targetUrl`
 * Display name and instance prefix may be set with `mook.name` and `mook.prefix`